 In The Woodlands, Texas, a contested divorce is one where the parties involved can’t agree on the divorce terms.
 It is also characterized by having a party that is unwilling to negotiate.
 As a result, these kinds of divorces can drag on for months or even longer.
 In a contested divorce, you also must state the grounds for the divorce and give the evidence to show that your grounds are factual.

 An uncontested divorce is one where the parties involved can agree on the terms of the divorce.
 Unlike the contested divorce, it takes a shorter time and is less expensive and less stressful since the parties do not have to go back and forth sorting certain issues.
-Most uncontested divorces are handled privately, while contested divorces cause battles that may make private matters get exposed to the public.
+Most uncontested divorces are handled privately with the help of an uncontested divorce lawyer, while contested divorces cause battles that may make private matters get exposed to the public.

-Though uncontested divorces may look very peaceful, they still require you to have a lawyer.
+Though uncontested divorces may look very peaceful, they still require you to have an uncontested divorce lawyer.
 The most common reasons for hiring an uncontested divorce lawyer in The Woodlands include:

 Though the law of Texas requires equitable distribution of property, that is not the case with separate property.
-A lawyer will help you know what is considered marital property and separate property.
+An uncontested divorce lawyer will help you know what is considered marital property and separate property.
 After that, they will fight to ensure you get what you deserve.

 Decisions on Children